but to escape finding oneself in the ranks of the insane."

 Where do the Presidents of France go to relax & restore their battered spirit?

-Presidential entitlement offers plenty of options for retreat from the capitol
+Presidential entitlement offers plenty of options for retreat from the capital

 but the "official" choice is the Chateau of Rambouillet,